zwyhahaha/GNN_MVB/README.md

 2. Ensure that numpy version 1.x is installed to prevent potential runtime issues.

 ### Prepare the data

+1. Data for experiments based on GNN models:
 As shown by [gnn4co repo](https://github.com/furkancanturk/gnn4co), download the files [here](https://drive.google.com/drive/folders/1zunn3_KcgXmiuvN3-y6Jihcr6QDKK1JC) and save them in the `MIPGNN/data` folder.

 Next, generate the graph data using the following commands: